Firearms regulation in Canada: Registration

 As of January 1, 2001, all firearms in Canada were required to be registered with the Canadian Firearms Registry.
-Unlike other restricted weapons, in order to legally own a fully automatic firearm in Canada the long-gun needs to not only have a current registration but must also have been registered prior to 1978.
+Unlike restricted-class firearms, in order to legally own a fully automatic firearm in Canada the prohibited-class firearm needs to not only have a current registration but must also have been registered prior to 1978.

 The repeal of the long-gun registry had been a long-standing campaign promise of the Conservative Party.
 In early 2006, the Conservative Party became the largest party in the House of Commons, and the new government announced an amnesty period of one year (later extended by a further year) in which licensed or previously licensed long-gun owners would not be punished for not registering their long guns.
 The legal requirement to register as set forth by law was not revoked; legislation to revoke the requirement to register long guns was introduced by the government during the 39th Parliament but was not brought to a vote.
 It was opposed by the Opposition parties who together had a majority of seats in the House of Commons.
 Similar legislation was again brought forward in the form of private member's Bill C-391 during the 40th Parliament but was narrowly defeated on September 22, 2010.
 During the 41st Parliament the newly formed Conservative majority government again introduced legislation to repeal the requirement to register non-restricted firearms and to destroy the registry database.
 Bill C-19, known as the Ending the Long-gun Registry Act, passed both the House and Senate and received royal assent on April 5, 2012.
 Following the 2012 changes to the law, Canadians were no longer required to register non-restricted firearms.
 Further, existing public records kept by the Canadian Firearms Registry with regards to owners of non-restricted firearms were purportedly expunged.
 The requirement for all firearms owners to possess a valid firearms licence remained law.

 Though the Ending the Long-gun Registry Act applied across Canada, implementation of the law was temporarily delayed in Quebec, after the provincial government challenged the repeal in the courts.
 In 2015, the Supreme Court of Canada ruled against Quebec, entirely eliminating non-restricted registry records.
 However, the government of Quebec received a partial copy of the deleted federal firearms registry, and created a provincial firearms registry.
 The government of Quebec gave residents until January 29, 2019, to register non-restricted firearms within the province with the Quebec Firearms Registration Service (SIAF).

-Following the 2020 Nova Scotia attacks, the minority Liberal government under Justin Trudeau, announced a nationwide ban on "military style weapons" and "all assault rifles".
+Following the 2020 Nova Scotia attacks, the minority Liberal government under Justin Trudeau, announced a nationwide ban on "military style weapons" and "assault-style weapons".
 Neither of these two classifications had existed previously under Canadian law, but the policy effectively moved around 1500 types of firearms from the restricted and non-restricted categories to the prohibited column alongside automatic long-guns.
 Though a buyback program is being formulated for these types of weapons, it is not currently expected to be mandatory.